What is AI in the automotive industry?

 Vehicle Design

-Let’s consider just two examples of how AI systems can benefit car companies in design:
+Let’s consider just a few of these examples of how AI systems can benefit car companies in design:

 Battery Management Systems (BMS)